Angular Combining of Forecasts of Probability Distributions: Vertical and Horizontal Combining of Distributional Forecasts

 \subsection{Is it better to Average Vertically or Horizontally?}

-Figures~\ref{fig: section 2.1 figure 1} and \ref{Fig: Section 2.1 figure 2} illustrate the point, shown theoretically by \citet{lichtendahl2013better}, that vertical averaging produces a distribution with greater variance than horizontal averaging.
-They suggest that the distributional forecast produced by vertical averaging will often be too wide, prompting them to propose horizontal averaging as a pragmatic alternative.
-In Section~\ref{Section 4}, we discuss in some detail several of the theoretical results provided by \citet{lichtendahl2013better}, and consider the extension of these results to angular averaging.
-Using the distributional forecasts from the Federal Reserve Bank of Philadelphia\textquoteright s Survey of Professional Forecasters, \citet{lichtendahl2013better} provide empirical results to support the use of horizontal averaging.
+Figures~\ref{fig: Vertical averaging} and \ref{Fig: Horizontal averaging} illustrate the point, shown theoretically by \citet{lichtendahl2013better}, that vertical averaging produces a CDF with greater variance than horizontal averaging.
+They suggest that the CDF forecast produced by vertical averaging will often be too wide, prompting them to propose horizontal averaging as an alternative.
+Using CDF forecasts from surveys of professional macroeconomic forecasters, they provide empirical results supporting the use of horizontal averaging.

 With other applications, it is not clear whether it is preferable to combine vertically or horizontally.
-For day-ahead electricity price forecasting, \citet{Uniejewski2019} and \citet{Marcjasz2020} find that vertical averaging is more accurate, while \citet{Uniejewski2021} obtain better results for horizontal averaging, with vertical averaging leading to distributions that are too wide.
-For forecasting wave height up to a day-ahead, \citet{taylor2017probabilistic} report that vertical and horizontal averaging deliver similar accuracy.
-The fact that horizontal averaging delivers a distribution with lower variance than vertical averaging leads \citet{Bamber2016}, \citet{Colson2017} and \citet{Cooke2022} to express concern that horizontal averaging can result in overconfidence.
+For electricity price forecasting, \citet{Uniejewski2019} and \citet{Marcjasz2020} find that vertical averaging is more accurate, while \citet{Uniejewski2021} obtain better results for horizontal averaging, with vertical averaging leading to CDFs that are too wide.
+For forecasting wave height, \citet{taylor2017probabilistic} report that vertical and horizontal averaging deliver similar accuracy.
+The fact that horizontal averaging delivers a CDF with lower variance than vertical averaging leads \citet{Bamber2016}, \citet{Colson2017} and \citet{Cooke2022} to express concern that horizontal averaging can result in a distribution that is too narrow.
 Using data from multiple studies in a variety of applications involving expert judgments of probability distributions, they find vertical averaging noticeably more accurate than horizontal averaging.

 In some applications, only a set of quantile forecasts are available (see, for example, \citealt{Makridakis2022}).
-Indeed, this is the case in our empirical study.
-In such situations, \citet{Cooke2021} and \citet{Cooke2022} acknowledge that horizontal averaging is easier, as vertical averaging requires a method to impute the complete distributional forecasts from the quantile predictions.
-Despite this, they warn against the use of horizontal averaging, citing its tendency to lead to distributions that underestimate the uncertainty.
+Indeed, this is the case with our Covid dataset.
+In such situations, \citet{Cooke2021} and \citet{Cooke2022} acknowledge that horizontal averaging is easier, as vertical averaging requires a method to impute the complete CDF forecasts from the quantile predictions.
+Despite this, they warn against horizontal averaging, citing its tendency to lead to CDFs that underestimate the uncertainty.